 - When traveling, do not put your luggage on the bed.
 Use the metal luggage rack, which should not only be kept away from the bed but also the curtains, tables, and wall hangings in the rooms.
 Don’t forget to inspect your luggage when you return from trips before you bring them back into your home.

 - Have overnight guests to your home check/inspect their bags and luggage as well before placing them in their sleeping quarters.

 - Vacuum at least once a week and pay special attention to areas around beds and furniture posts.

 - Prevent bed bug harborage (hiding places) by keeping all areas free of excessive storage and clutter.

 If you know or even suspect that you have bed bugs, call us as soon as possible to have one of our highly-trained pest management professionals inspect and treat your home before the issue can become worse and spread further.

-Bug Busters USA’s bed bug service is a thorough, complete eradication of these parasites with follow up treatments and a 100 % guarantee.
+Bug Busters’s bed bug service is a thorough, complete eradication of these parasites with follow-up treatments and a 100 % guarantee.
 Here’s how we do it:

-- We start with a full, thorough inspection of nearby rooms and areas where the bed bugs may have travelled, not just of the areas you think may be infested.
+- We start with a full, thorough inspection of nearby rooms and areas where the bed bugs may have traveled, not just of the areas you think may be infested.

 - If bed bugs are found, your pest management professional will explain your options, including the preparation required of you for successful treatment, and schedule an appointment for the treatment.

-- We’ll provide protective bed bug covers for your beds to prevent future infestations.
+- We can provide protective bed bug covers for your beds to prevent future infestations.

-- We’ll place special bed bug monitors in key areas to track the treatment process.
+- We can place special bed bug monitors in key areas to track the treatment process.